-The freelance writing world is a wild west and you’ll probably have to start off at a lower rate to build up your portfolio, but over time, you can start charging more.
-I make almost half of my income from freelance writing.
+The freelance writing world is a wild west, and you’ll probably have to start off at a lower rate to build up your portfolio, but over time, you can start charging more.
+Freelance writing was how I supported myself for many years.

 Creating content for others

 There are thousands of travel apps and startups out there, and many will pay you to create content for them which is easy to do if you’re making travel content anyways.

 Unfortunately, many will ask you to do it for free or for “exposure” but I would be VERY wary about doing this unless they have a super large audience.
 NaviSavi pays its users $1-2 per short video clip they upload into the app.